tidyverse/dbplyr/tests/testthat/_snaps/backend-.md

       Error in `x$id`:
       ! $ operator is invalid for atomic vectors

-# can translate case insensitive like
+# can only translate case sensitive str_like

     Code
       test_translate_sql(str_like(x, "abc", ignore_case = TRUE))